Omar-p/learning-notes/aws/aws.md

       - the ip of the ENI are exposed to the instance os.
       - Secondary ENI can have 1 or more secondary private ip.
       - if you launch the instance in public subnet or explicitly assign public ip, this ip is not visible to the OS and the translation happen at the IGW.
-      - if you need static public ip you create Elastic IP and associate it with the primary ENI; the primary ip of theENI will release and if you remove the Elastic Ip you will get a new dynamic non-elastic on the ENI
+      - if you need static public ip you create Elastic IP(soft limit: 5 per account) and associate it with the primary ENI; the primary ip of theENI will release and if you remove the Elastic Ip you will get a new dynamic non-elastic on the ENI
       - if the ENU has 1 or more ipv6 they will be visible to the OS ENI because they are publicly routable.
       - the MAC Address of ENI used by OS to identify the network interface. and used in software licensing.
       - each ENI can have one or more SG.